What is Headless Browser and Headless Browser Testing?

 When to Use Headless Browser Testing?

-Depending on your testing goals, you can choose headless browser testing for your project.
+Depending on your testing goals, you may choose headless browser testing for your project.
 It is not resource-intensive, has scripted automation, is relatively weightless, and allows rapid execution.
 Moreover, you can write a UI test and integrate it with the build process instead of checking each of them manually, giving you better results.

 Some cases where you may use headless browser testing are: